-In 2001, I curated an exhibition that connected Christopher Wool's paintings to his photographs.
-The exhibition linked a series of silk screened-only paintings with photographs of Manhattan's Lower East Side, previously reproduced in the East Broadway Breakdown book, and a series of studio Polaroids he used to evaluate his in-progress paintings.
-Exhibiting them side by side not only highlighted the reproductive process at the core of Wool's practice, but it also revealed how his abstraction was situated in the space and time he inhabited.
-Twenty years later, a new series of books, dedicated to photographs taken in West Texas where Wool now spends part of his time, was the starting point of an exhibition that took place in Brussels in 2022, and ultimately became See Stop Run, the 2024 project at 101 Greenwich.
+In 2001, I curated an exhibition1 that connected Christopher Wool's paintings to his photographs.
+The exhibition linked a series of silkscreen-only paintings with photographs of Manhattan's Lower East Side, previously reproduced in the East Broadway Breakdown book2, and a series of studio Polaroids he used to evaluate his in-progress paintings.
+Exhibiting them side by side not only highlighted the reproductive process at the core of Wool's practice but also revealed how his abstraction was situated in the space and time he inhabited.

+Twenty years later, a new series of books, dedicated to photographs taken in West Texas-where Wool now spends part of his time-became the starting point of an exhibition that took place in Brussels in 2022.
+This exhibition evolved into SEE STOP RUN in New York in 2024 before moving to Marfa as SEE STOP RUN WEST TEXAS in 2025.

-Road, Swamp, Yard, and Westtexaspsychosculpture are four series of photographs, gathered in four books.
-Road and Westtexaspsychosculpture are straightforward black--and--white images of the landscape around Marfa.
+Road, Swamp, Yard, and Westtexaspsychosculpture are four series of photographs gathered in four books3.
+Road and Westtexaspsychosculpture are straightforward black-and-white images of the landscape around Marfa.
 Road is a series of empty dirt roads, bushes, and skies in carefully hued grays.
 Westtexaspsychosculpture shows scraps of metal, tires, tarpaulins, and other everyday junk.
-The aridity and monotony of the West Texas landscape have seeped into Wool's work as the grit and energy of the streets of New York City did in the '90s.
+The aridity and monotony of the West Texas landscape have seeped into Wool's work, just as the grit and energy of New York City's streets did in the '90s.

 Wool's photographs are not source images for his paintings, works on paper, or sculptures, but they show us what he looks at and, more importantly, how he looks at it.
-His gaze focuses on the dry, the dirt, the mess, the glitch, the repetition, not to denounce or capitalize on their abjection but to embrace them as liberating and generative tools.
+His gaze focuses on the dry, the dirty, the messy, the glitch, and the repetitive-not to denounce or capitalize on their abjection, but to embrace them as liberating and generative tools.
 By looking at the disregarded with care and attention, Wool opens an unseen world that becomes a territory for both formal and existential expression.
-His early word paintings are characterized by their use of derogatory words (FOOL, AMOK, TRBL, etc.) and even more so in the Black Book, composed of 22 nine-letter words such as HYPOCRITE, PSYCHOTIC, and EXTREMIST.
-However, it is the